I drew the picture above 15 years ago for CAPA-Alpha #362.

 Most of the 'zines in CAPA-Alpha featured writing about comics (and such related subjects as animation, SF/fantasy, and pulp fiction), often with attendant photocopied comics panels or covers.
 The drawing of mine that leads off this post was for the cover of a genuine K-a comics section, mailed with CAPA-Alpha #362 in December 1994, consisting of creative work by the members.
 I swiped the main concept/pose from the cover to Superman #41, cover-dated July-Aug.
 1946, which for decades I only knew from its reproduction in miniature in my beloved hardcover copy of Superman from

 the '30s to the '70s, and I swapped in a version of the superheroic K-a mascot that I had seen in some apazine or another.
-While the chair is based on the one in the Superman cover, I drew in my own art table and the box that sat next to it holding my supplies — but the box is way smaller than it should be and the perspective on it, to my lingering chagrin, is out of whack.
+The chair is based on the one in the Superman cover, but I drew in my own art table and the box that sat next to it holding my supplies — except the box is way smaller than it should be and the perspective on it, to my lingering chagrin, is out of whack.

 Left: Cover to Superman #41 © 1946 DC Comics.
 Pencils: Wayne Boring.
 Inks: George Roussos.
 Colors: Unknown.
 Right: Cover to CAPA-Alpha's Comics and Stories © 1994 Brian Saner Lamken.